openspending/community.openspending.org/resources/osi/conclusions.md

 	<li><strong>Spending</strong> - crucially, at <strong> transaction level</strong></li>
 	<li> <strong>Procurement</strong> - includes information on contractual agreements between suppliers and government entities:</li>
 		<ul>
 			<li> <strong> Contracts </strong> - understood as the documents containing the contractual agreements between public agencies and private companies.
 These can be important sources for CSOs and journalists when examining the terms of service, fee structures and names of the signatories.
 Many governments however argue that contracts are commercially confidential as reasoning for only disclosing redacted contracts or not disclosing contract at all.
-Read more at <a href="http://www.open-contracting.org/">Open Contracting</a></li>.
+Read more at <a href="http://www.open-contracting.org/">Open Contracting</a>.</li>
 			<li><strong>Company Information</strong> - in order to be able to answer questions related to policy and outsourcing decisions, integrity and effectiveness of the contracting process and the track records of companies contracting with governments to name but a few.
 Further reading - the <a href="http://opencorporates.com/downloads/ogp_company_data_report.pdf">OpenCorporates report</a> on open corporate data in Open Government Partnership Countries.
-			<li><strong>Information on Individuals</li> - <em>not</em> information about individual citizens, but those in a position of power within government, or within a company doing business with government.
+			<li><strong>Information on people in positions of power, business and family associations </strong> - <em>not</em> information about individual citizens.
 This is to help understand key questions, “who is responsible for a given political decision?”, “what relationships (family, friend etc) are there between winners of tenders and people within government? (are there any conflicts of interest?)”. (* See note) </li>
 			</ul>
 </ul>